 The charitable underpinnings of the original Princeton Hospital began in 1919 with the donation of this modest farmhouse at 253 Witherspoon Street by Princeton philanthropist Moses Taylor Pyne.
 Almost 100 years later, charitable support remains the most important source of funding for clinical equipment and new facilities.

-Princeton HealthCare System Foundation itself was established in 1978 to support the advancement of University Medical Center at Princeton.
+Princeton Medical Center Foundation itself was established in 1978 to support the advancement of University Medical Center at Princeton.

-The Mission of Princeton HealthCare System Foundation is to financially support and promote the mission of the Princeton HealthCare System.
+The Mission of Princeton Medical Center Foundation is to financially support and promote the mission of Princeton Health.

 What We Do

-Charitable gifts are applied to the most pressing needs for clinical equipment and new clinical facilities at University Medical Center of Princeton and the other operating units of Princeton HealthCare System.
-Most recently, almost one-third of the construction cost of the new University Medical Center of Princeton (opened in May 2012) was paid for by funds raised during the recent Design for Healing Campaign.
+Charitable gifts are applied to the most pressing needs for clinical equipment and new clinical facilities at Princeton Medical Center and the other operating units of Princeton Health.
+Most recently, almost one-third of the construction cost of the new Princeton Medical Center (opened in May 2012) was paid for by funds raised during the recent Design for Healing Campaign.

 Audited Financial Statements